zadid6pretam/GOTabPFN/README.md

-### Binary classification with Optuna hyperparameter tuning
+### Example 2: Binary classification with Optuna hyperparameter tuning

 This example tunes GOTabPFN hyperparameters using Optuna.
 For each trial, GO-LR learns one feature ordering on the full training matrix, then NSC-pSP and TabPFN-2.5 are evaluated using repeated stratified cross-validation.